harryho/blog-hugo/content/cache/golang/go-program-lang.md

 11110xxx  10xxxxxx  10xxxxxx 10xxxxxx  65536–0x10ffff

 A variable-length encoding precludes direct indexing to access the n-th character of a string, but UTF-8 has many desirable properties to compensate.
-The encoding is compact, compatible with ASCII, and self-synchronizing: it’s possible to find the

-beginning of a character by backing up no more than three bytes.
+The encoding is compact, compatible with ASCII, and self-synchronizing: it’s possible to find the beginning of a character by backing up no more than three bytes.

 It’s also a prefix code, so it can be decoded from left to right without any ambiguity or lookahead.
 No rune’s encoding is a substring of any other, or even of a sequence of others, so you can search for a rune by just searching for its bytes, without worrying about the preceding context.
 The lexicographic byte order equals the Unicode code point order, so sorting UTF-8 works naturally.
 There are no embedded NUL (zero) bytes, which is convenient for programming languages that use NUL to terminate strings.

-Go source files are always encoded in UTF-8, and UTF-8 is the preferred encoding for text strings manipulated by Go programs.
+Gosource files are always encoded in UTF-8, and UTF-8 is the preferred encoding for text strings manipulated by Go programs.
 The unicode package provides functions for working with individual runes (such as distinguishing letters from numbers, or converting an upper-case letter to a lower-case one), and the unicode/utf8 package provides functions for encoding and decoding runes as bytes using UTF-8.

 Many Unicode characters are hard to type on a keyboard or to distinguish visually from similar-looking ones; some are even invisible.
 Unicode escapes in Go string literals allow us to specify them by their numeric code point value.
 There are two forms, \uhhhh for a 16-bit value and \Uhhhhhhhh for a 32-bit value, where each h is a hexadecimal digit; the need for the 32-bit form arises very infrequently.

 Each denotes the UTF-8 encoding of the specified code point.
 Thus, for example, the following string literals all represent the same six-byte string:
 ""

 "\xe4\xb8\x96\xe7\x95\x8c"